 fg

-The above ensures that we now have a full shell, and can do everything that could be done via SSH, for example.
-Functions such as tab completion and history are now working.
-And VIM via NetCat?
+The above ensures that there is now a full shell, and can do everything that could be done via SSH, for example.
+Features such as tab completion and history now work.
+And VIM through NetCat?
 Sure!